-Q16.
-A candidate uses WhatsApp and email to disseminate election advertisements to different electors (e.g. messages and emails promoting his/her election).
-If the contents of the election advertisements are the same, with the only difference being the header with the names of different electors, should he/she need to upload each and every copy of the election advertisements onto the Central Platform/Candidate's Platform or submit them to the Returning Officer?

-A16.
-If the contents of the election advertisements and the manner of publication/publication media are the same, the candidate only needs to provide the quantity published, manner of publication/publication media and other information of the election advertisements clearly on the Central Platform/Candidate's Platform, and upload one (1) copy of the election advertisement sample onto the Central Platform/Candidate's Platform or submit two (2) hard copies of the sample to the Returning Officer.
-There is no need to upload or submit each and every copy of the election advertisements.

-Q17.
-Should the clothes and balloons with electioneering message bear printing details?

-A17.
-All printed election advertisements, with the exception of those printed in registered local newspaper, should bear printing details, i.e. the Chinese or English name and address of the printer, the date of printing and the number of copies printed.
-The above requirement applies to all printed materials produced or reproduced by any method (e.g. printing machines, duplicators or photocopiers), such as poster, pamphlet, handbill, banner, pennant, placard etc. The requirement is not applicable to other election advertisements which are not printed materials (e.g. clothes or balloons with electioneering message).
-Candidates only need to provide copies of election advertisement and publication information/documents in accordance with requirements relating to publication of election advertisement.
+- Q16.
+A candidate uses WhatsApp and email to disseminate election advertisements to different voters (e.g. messages and emails promoting his/her election).
+If the contents of the election advertisements are the same, with the only difference being the header with the names of different voters, should he/she need to upload each and every copy of the election advertisements onto the Central Platform/Candidate's Platform or provide them to the Returning Officer? - A16.
+If the contents of the election advertisements and the manner of publication/publication media are the same, the candidate only needs to provide the quantity published, manner of publication/publication media and other information of the election advertisements clearly on the Central Platform/Candidate's Platform, and upload one (1) copy of the election advertisement sample onto the Central Platform/Candidate's Platform/Candidate's Platform or provide two (2) hard copies of the sample to the Returning Officer.
+There is no need to upload or provide each and every copy of the election advertisements. - Q17.
+Should the clothes and balloons with electioneering message bear printing details? - A17.
+All printed election advertisements, with the exception of those printed in a registered local newspaper, should bear printing details, i.e. the Chinese or English name and address of the printer, the date of printing and the number of copies printed.
+The above requirement applies to all printed materials produced or reproduced by any method (e.g. printing machines, duplicators or photocopiers), such as poster, pamphlet, handbill, banner, pennant, placard, etc. The requirement is not applicable to other election advertisements which are not printed materials (e.g. clothes or balloons with electioneering message).
+Candidates only need to provide copies of election advertisement and publication information/documents in accordance with requirements relating to publication of election advertisement. - Q18.
+If a candidate prints the election advertisement at home by himself/herself, but does not wish to print his/her residential address on the election advertisement, can he/she only print part of the address, for example the names of estate and road, as printing details in relation to the election advertisement?